nlt-python/youth_behavioral_risk/README.md

 The more than 100 questions are categorized into student demographics and areas of risk including, but not limited to Unintentional Injuries and Violence, Electronic Vapor Product Use, Alcohol and Other Drug Use, Dietary Behaviors and Physical Inactivity.

-The target is the binary response to question:
+The target is the binary response to the question:

 “During the past 12 months, did you ever feel so sad or hopeless almost every day for two weeks or more in a row that you stopped doing some usual activities?”